 - I Shall Taunt You: At the darkest moments of the game, Ajna frequently hears her voice, blaming Ajna for all the suffering and chaos her actions have caused and telling her she's not ready, she'll never be good enough, and she'll never be able to save everyone.
 Except she's not talking to Ajna at all; what Ajna is hearing is Kala's own self-doubts.

-- Sealed Evil in a Can: She was sealed by Ajna's dad and a group of heroes in a large spiked shell.
-Ajna eventually lets her out (though by accident).
+- Sealed Evil in a Can: She was sealed by a group of heroes in a large spiked shell.
+This group included Ajna's parents.
+Ajna eventually lets Kala out of the shell by accident when Ravannavar tricks her into opening it.

 - Ultimate Evil: Described as such by the heroes.
 When first shown, Kala is represented only by three circles, staring from the darkness.